 Following the exposure, our client developed permanent asthma and could no longer perform his work as an HVAC technician.

-Result: Our legal team filed suit seeking recovery of medical expenses, lost income and pain and suffering damages for our client.
+Result: Our Savannah workers' compensation attorney filed suit seeking recovery of medical expenses, lost income and pain and suffering damages for our client.
 The case settled the week before trial for a confidential amount.